InfiniTimeOrg/InfiniTime/doc/MemoryAnalysis.md

 hexdump ram.bin -v  | less
 ```

-The stack is positionned at the end of the RAM -> 0xFFFF.
+The stack is positioned at the end of the RAM -> 0xFFFF.
 Its size is 8192 bytes, so the end of the stack is at 0xE000.
 On the following dump, the maximum stack usage is 520 bytes (0xFFFF - 0xFDF8):

 ```